robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ## Second try: Stochastic Gradient Descent (SGD)
 We can't really improve our pixel similarity approach.
 We don;t have any kind of weight assignment, or any way of improving based on testing and effectiveness of a weight assignment.
 In other words, we can't really improve our pixel similarity approach by modifying a set of weights / paramters.

+Instead of trying to find the similarity betwween an image and an "ideal image", we could instead look at each individual pixel and come up with a set of weights for each one, such that the highest weights are associated with those pixels most likely to be black for a particular category.